Breast Augmentation With Lift: When Is it Necessary?

 Here are some things to know before a combined breast augmentation with lift surgery:

-Recovery time: At The Wall Center, our surgeons use rapid recovery protocols during surgery to minimize your time off after a breast augmentation with lift.
+At The Wall Center, our surgeons use rapid recovery protocols during surgery to minimize your time off after a breast augmentation with lift.
 Still, it’s best to expect a slightly longer healing period than after breast augmentation alone.
-You can read about the rapid recovery protocols used by our surgeons in a previous blog post.
+You can read about the rapid recovery protocols our surgeons use in a previous blog post.

 Breast augmentation combined with a breast lift, when performed by an experienced, talented plastic surgeon, can create beautiful results that will last for years.
 If you’re looking for a breast enhancement specialist, request a consultation with one of our board-certified plastic surgeons at The Wall Center by using the online form.
 You can also call our Shreveport, LA, practice at (318) 795-0801 to schedule an appointment.